sile/evalrs/README.md

 ```

 To support documentation test format,
-`evalrs` removes '#' character at the beginning of a line.
+`evalrs` removes "# " string at the beginning of a line.

 ```bash
 $ evalrs << EOS